A Work Commenced February 11 2025

 Having tested hundreds of binocular models – both roof and Porro – particularly under the stars- I have cultivated a strong preference for Porro prism models in larger apertures.
 Stars present as tinier pinpoints without the commonly seen diffraction spikes all too often witnessed in many roof prism models.

 So when Oberwerk launched their new ED Ultra Series of Porro I system binoculars, I became particularly intrigued by one model: the 15 x 56, for reasons I shall elaborate on later.
-What follows is a detailed review of this instrument, based on several weeks experience during daylight hours but also after dark.
+What follows is a detailed review of this instrument, based on a couple of months of experience during daylight hours, but also after dark.

 A Closer Look at the Oberwerk ED Ultra 15 x 56